-Closure phase results from a simple product of the three visibility pairs from three antennas (Thompson, Moran, & Swenson 2007).
-The equations are given in detail in HERA Memo 13, but to review, the triple product of measured visibilities, $V{i,j}^m$, is:
+The closure phase is defined as the argument, or phase, of the product of three complex visibilities derived from three antennas (Thompson, Moran, & Swenson 2007).
+The equations

+1National Radio Astronomy Observatory, P. O. Box 0, Socorro, NM 87801 are given in detail in HERA Memo 13, but to review, for measured visibilities for pairs of antennas in an interferometer, $V{i,j}^m$, the triple product is defined as: